About Storytelling

 The storyteller can decide to take a stance – and include philosophical, social and political perspectives and thus make the story multi-dimensional.
 Or he or she delves into the depths of the human psyche.
 However, he or she does it, the storyteller should be a researcher and not a parrot, just repeating a story as he or she once heard it.
 It helps to ask yourself: “Why am I telling this story – why today?
 Why here?
 Why to this audience?

-Stories know no borders – unless, you create them.
+Stories know no borders – unless, you decide to create them.